Cognio-so/DruidX-Enterprise/backend/Orchestrator/orchestrator.md

   </multi_step_planning>

   <critical_rules>
+    <rule>NEW DOCUMENTS: If new_uploaded_docs is present and contains documents, strongly consider routing to RAG for document analysis UNLESS query is clearly for image editing (with explicit action verbs AND is_image=true) or other specialized tasks.
+Document types include pdf, docx, txt, xlsx, csv, image (for analysis only), etc.</rule>
     <rule>Follow-ups continue same route (WebSearch→WebSearch, RAG→RAG, Image→Image for editing, Video→Video for editing) ONLY if respective flags (is_image/is_video) are true</rule>
     <rule>Pronouns/vague queries after WebSearch → WebSearch (NOT SimpleLLM)</rule>
     <rule>Image node routing REQUIRES BOTH: (1) Query contains EXPLICIT generation/editing ACTION verbs (generate, create, make, draw, edit, modify, etc.) AND (2) is_image flag is true AND (3) Query is NOT asking for prompt generation/writing.
 If query asks FOR a prompt (e.g., "give a prompt for...", "create a prompt for...", "write a prompt for..."), route to SimpleLLM even if is_image is true and query contains action verbs.</rule>